 Evidence shows that inadequate sleep increases the risk of developing chronic conditions such as obesity, diabetes, and cardiovascular disease.
 Sleep deficiency can also cause significant impairment in cognitive function, emotional behavior, and mental resilience.
 Despite research emphasizing the negative health outcomes of poor sleep, the CDC found that approximately one-third of adults report sleeping less than 7 hours per night in addition to concomitant problems with daily functioning.

-The American Academy of Sleep Medicine, Sleep Research Society, National Sleep Foundation, and the Centers for Disease Control and Prevention recommend at least 7 hours per night on a regular basis for adults aged 18 and above to prevent health risks and performance decrements.
-Many individuals, however, struggle to meet this minimum recommendation due to various lifestyle-related factors including occupational stressors, social obligations, and technological distractions.
+The American Academy of Sleep Medicine, Sleep Research Society, National Sleep Foundation, and the Centers for Disease Control and Prevention recommend at least 7 hours per night on a regular basis for adults aged 18 and above.
+Many individuals, however, struggle to meet this recommendation due to various lifestyle-related factors including occupational stressors, social obligations, and technological distractions.
 While extrinsic pressures may not always be possible to control, individuals can adapt certain strategies to develop healthy sleep habits.

 How do I know if I am getting good sleep?